Professor Peter Phillips

 Political Sociology, Sociology of Media

-Peter Phillips has published thirteen editions of Censored: Media Democracy in Action from Seven Stories Press.
+Peter Phillips has published fourteen editions of Censored: Media Democracy in Action from Seven Stories Press.
 Also from Seven Stories Press is Impeach the President: The Case Against Bush and Cheney (2006) and Project Censored Guide to Independent Media and Activism (2003).
 In 2009, Phillips received the Dallas Smythe Award from the Union for Democratic Communications.
 Dallas Smythe is a national award given to researchers and activists who, through their research and/or production work, have made significant contributions to the study and practice of democratic communication.
 He is also the winner of the Firecracker Alternative Book Award in 1997.

-Phillips has completed several investigative research studies that are available at Project Censored, including: Private Military Companies in Service to the Transnational Capitalist Class, Law Enforcement Related Deaths in the US: “Justified Homicides” and the Impacts on Families; Financial Core of the Transnational Corporate Class; The Global Dominance Group: 9/11 Pre-Warnings & Election Irregularities in Context; A Study of Bias in the Associated Press; Practices in Health Care and Disability Insurance: Deny Delay Diminish and Blame; US Electromagnetic Weapons and Human Rights; Building a Public Ivy: Diversity at Three California State Universities; and The Left Progressive Media: Inside the Propaganda Model.
+Phillips has completed numerous investigative research studies that are available at Project Censored, including: Private Military Companies in Service to the Transnational Capitalist Class, Law Enforcement Related Deaths in the US: “Justified Homicides” and the Impacts on Families; Financial Core of the Transnational Corporate Class; The Global Dominance Group: 9/11 Pre-Warnings & Election Irregularities in Context; A Study of Bias in the Associated Press; Practices in Health Care and Disability Insurance; US Electromagnetic Weapons and Human Rights; Building a Public Ivy: Diversity at Three California State Universities; and The Left Progressive Media: Inside the Propaganda Model.

 - SOCI 330: Sociology of Media